mikeott/backup-xampp-databases/README.md

     $mysqldump_exe          = 'C:/xampp/mysql/bin/mysqldump.exe'; // Location of the mysqldump.exe file
 </code>

-## Executing the script locally
+## Executing the Script Locally
-Place the file index.php in your local `www` directory inside a directory of your choosing.
-Example: `c:/xampp/httpdocs/sql-backups/index.php` and make sure you can access it in a browser just like your other local sites.
+PlTo run the script locally, place the `index.php` file in your `www` directory under a folder of your choice.
+For example: `c:/xampp/httpdocs/sql-backups/index.php`.
+Ensure that you can access it through your browser just like any other local website.

-## Other variables to consider
+## Additional Customization Options
-Recommend chnaging the $date variable to a <a href="https://www.php.net/manual/en/datetime.format.php">date format</a> that is preferrable to you.
+You may want to adjust the $date variable to use a custom <a href="https://www.php.net/manual/en/datetime.format.php">date format</a> that suits your needs.

-## Exclude system databases
+## Excluding System Databases
-At line 77 add any databses you want to exlcude into the array.
+To exclude specific databases from the backup, add their names to the array at line 77.

-## COmpatibiity
+## Compatibility
-Tested on Windows with PHP 8.0
+This script has been tested on Windows with PHP 8.0.